FROM THE ADOLESCENT DBT EXPERTS

 • Exposure-Response Prevention for OCD and anxiety-related conditions

-• Family-Based Therapy for Anorexia
+• Family-Based Therapy for anorexia

-• 1 hour psychiatric evaluation and medication management with a board certified child and adolescent psychiatrist
+• 1 hour psychiatric evaluation and medication management with a board-certified child and adolescent psychiatrist

 • 1 hour of nutritional counseling with a registered dietitian.